 South Australians are slugged the highest electricity prices in the country, which is why it’s hugely important to compare plans and make sure you’re getting the best deal possible.
 This means understanding electricity discounts and how they impact your overall costs.
-To help you find a cheaper plan, we have compared costs from the biggest electricity providers in SA and show what you can expect to pay with each of them.
+To help you find a cheaper plan, we have compared costs from some of the biggest electricity providers in SA and show what you can expect to pay with each of them.

 Before we compare prices, it’s important to make the point that, if you have not switched electricity providers in the last couple of years, then you are almost certainly paying more than you need to.
 This is because new customers can benefit from often generous electricity discounts which have short benefit periods of usually just 12 months.
 After this time, you will start paying the higher rate, meaning that to get the best deals, you need to be willing to switch every year or two, otherwise you’ll end up paying the ‘lazy tax’.

 Our price calculations below are based on a specific postcode in Adelaide.
 To get a quote for your suburb, use our comparison tool here.

 Here are the cheapest deals from the retailers currently on our database that include a link to the retailer’s website for further details.
 These costs are based on a typical three-person household on the SA Power network in Adelaide.
 We show one product per retailer.
 Use our comparison tool above for a specific comparison in your area.
 Read on for further details on other retailers on our database.

 ||2 Years||$2,070.72||Go To Site|

 |View all electricity plans listed on Canstar Blue||**^^View important information|

 Which electricity provider is cheapest in South Australia?

 To work out which electricity providers are cheapest in South Australia, Canstar Blue has calculated the daily supply and usage charges of the following retailers that operate in the state.
 We have compared the cheapest offers from each provider.
 We show annual costs after applying all conditional discounts, based on a typical three person household in Adelaide.